-For qualifying property placed in service in 2023, the expensing limit is \$1.16 million.
-The break begins to phase out dollar for dollar when asset acquisitions for the year exceed \$2.89 million.
-You can claim the election only to offset net income, not to reduce it below zero to create a net operating loss.
+For qualifying property placed in service in 2024, the expensing limit is \$1.22 million.
+The break begins to phase out dollar-fordollar when asset acquisitions for the year exceed \$3.05 million.
+You can claim the election only to offset net income, not to reduce it below zero to create an NOL.
+(See page 10.)